 When you are charged with a crime, society tends to view you in a negative light, regardless of the outcome of the case.
 Our criminal defense firm, however, bases its mission on the ideal that each accused person is innocent until proven guilty.
 With this principle serving as the foundation of our work, our attorneys work tirelessly to defend clients charged with all criminal matters ranging from minor misdemeanors relating to drug possession to felony charges for homicide.
+Regardless of the charges against you, we will work aggressively to defend you in a court of law.
+We routinely represent clients charged with the following crimes:

 Sex Offenses